germeval2021toxic/SharedTask/index.md

 | 2 | *"Die aktuelle Situation zeigt vor allem..."* | 0 | 1 | 0 |
 | ... | ... | ... | ... | ... |

 For trail data, a sample of user comments to two shows are provided.
-The user comments in the test data will be drawn from the discussions on different shows than in the training data.
+The user comments in the test data will be drawn from discussions on different shows than in the training data.
 This way, we can provide a realistic use case and further can control a possible bias causes by topics.

 ## Evaluation